|Year of Entry||2018|

 The Biomedical Sciences major emphasizes the integration of basic fundamental knowledge in biomedical sciences with investigative skills and state-of-the-art technologies to enable students to understand the causes, diagnoses and treatments of human disorders and disease.
 The programme is designed to prepare graduates for employment in biomedical research, medical device and diagnostics and biotech and pharmaceutical industries.
 Our unique industry-informed curriculum provides students with extensive exposure to medical laboratory technology and modern biotechnology, and applied research and clinical/industrial training opportunities through our strategic partnership with the healthcare and medical laboratory sectors and biotech and pharmaceutical industries.

-Applicants holding a 12-year school-leaving qualification or a partially completed sub-degree qualification will apply for admission to first-year studies at the Department of Biomedical Sciences.
-During their first year of study, students will study a broad range of Gateway Education (GE) and College/Department core courses.
-Students will enter a major after one year of study.
-The top 40% of students [based on (i) cumulative grade point average (CGPA) at the end of Semester B; (ii) no failed grades in any courses in Semesters A and B; and (iii) completion of at least 30 credit units in Semesters A and B, including the number of credit units specified by the respective college/home department for its required courses] will have free choice of the majors offered by the Department.
-The other 60% of students will be allocated a major within the Department, subject to availability of places and the selection criteria set by the individual majors.
+Applicants to this programme (admission code: 1203) will be considered for admission to first-year studies at the Department of Biomedical Sciences.
+Students will enter a major (current major options: Biological Sciences; Biomedical Sciences) after one year of study.
+The top 40% of students# will have a free choice of majors offered by the Department.
+The other 60% of students will be allocated a major within the Department, subject to the availability of places and the selection criteria set by individual majors.

 To be considered for admission, you must satisfy the General Entrance Requirements.